At Pension Claim Consulting Ltd (PCC) we’re committed to protecting and respecting your privacy.

 New enquiries and claims requests

-Our aim is to securely destroy prospect and client data as soon as possible when no longer required, which for prospects is usually 7 years after an enquiry has been made, just in case of query.
+Our aim is to securely destroy prospect and client data as soon as possible when no longer required, which for prospects is usually 7 years after an enquiry has been made, just in case of a complaint or legal claim.
 However, where we have given claims advice, it may be necessary for us to retain this information for an indefinite period of time in case of a legal claim.

 Keeping your data secure

 PCC take the security of your personal information very seriously and take a lot of care to protect your personal data.
 We have robust technical and organisational information security measures in place to help keep your data safe both from unauthorised access by external parties such as hackers, and also by ensuring only those staff internally who need to see your file have access to it.